 Our Mission

-To empower Vietnamese-Americans’ social adjustment, family stability, and self-sufficiency while nurturing community service and youth leaders.
+To empower Vietnamese Americans’ social adjustment, family stability, and self-sufficiency while nurturing community service and youth leaders.

 Our Logo